KeplerC/fogros2-ls/README.md

 [x] A local restful API interface for ROS topic management
 [x] adding a topic dynamically
-[] removal of a topic thread
+[x] removal of a topic thread
-[] Removing topics dynamically
+[x] Removing topics dynamically

 controller (separate repo)
 [] Put topic scanning as a separate program to replace `automatic.toml` [] Question: how to coordinate switching (TCP to a common server? may work in short term) [] well defined crypto per topic

-Optional
+Optimizations
 [] create one ROS subscriber thread per topic
-[] alias (repulish) for local topics
+[] One ros node for all the topics (need to rearchitect, but important) [] delete by deleting topics instead of killing threads [] alias (repulish) for local topics

 ## Local Demo